Katowice: Postwar period

 The postwar period of Katowice was characterised by the time of heavy industry development in the Upper Silesian region, which helped the city in regaining its status as the most industrialised Polish city and a major administrative centre.
 As the city developed so briskly, the 1950s marked a significant increase in its population and an influx of migrants from the Eastern Borderlands, the so-called Kresy.
 The city area began to quickly expand by incorporating the neighbouring communes and counties.
 However, the thriving industrial city also had a dark period in its short but meaningful history.
 Most notably, between 7 March 1953 and 10 December 1956, Katowice was called Stalinogród in honour of Joseph Stalin, leader of the Soviet Union.
 The change was brought upon by an issued decree of the State Council.
 The date of the alteration of the city name was neither a coincidence or accidental as it happened on the day of Stalin's death.
-In this way, the Polish United Workers' Party and the socialist authority wanted to pay tribute to the dictator.
+In this way, the Polish United Workers' Party and the socialist authority wanted to pay tribute to him.
 The new name never got accepted by the citizens and in 1956 the former Polish name was restored.

 The following decades were more memorable in the history of Katowice.
 Regardless of its industrial significance, it started to become an important cultural and educational centre in Central and Eastern Europe.
 In 1968, the University of Silesia in Katowice, the largest and most valued college in the area, was founded.
 Simultaneously the construction of large housing estates began to evolve.
 Furthermore, many representative structures were erected at that time, including the Silesian Insurgents' Monument (1967) and Spodek (1971), which have become familiar landmarks and tourist sights.
 The 1960s and 1970s saw the evolution of modernist architecture and functionalism.
 Katowice eventually developed into one of the most modernist post-war cities of Poland.